FAA still needs to strengthen Boeing oversight after Max crashes, inspector general says

 The inspector general’s findings were obtained Wednesday by The Washington Post before their publication that evening.
-The new report is the result of a review that began in March 2019 and is the latest detailed look inside the FAA after the Max crashes.
+The report is the result of a review that began in March 2019 and is the latest detailed look inside the FAA after the Max crashes.

 It identifies ongoing shortcomings and makes 14 recommendations to the agency.